 Be sure to fill out the form below to get Bathtubber’s Cheat Sheet for “8 Genius Hacks to Save Big on Your Bathroom Remodel.”
 You’ll get our favorite designer hacks in a handy 1-page pdf that you can keep nearby as you plan.
 These tips can save you thousands of dollars:

-Now is the time to break out a spreadsheet and research the cost for various items you would like to include in your remodel.
+You are now well into the 10 Steps to Remodel a Bathroom.
+The time has come to break out a spreadsheet and research the cost for various items you would like to include in your remodel.

 Let’s say you’ve got an alcove tub that you want to rip out and replace with a freestanding clawfoot bathtub.
 You’ll research the cost of the tub itself, the delivery of the tub, and the installation.
 (Just FYI, there are other hidden costs associated with clawfoot tubs.)
 Then you’ll place each of these line items on your spreadsheet.